What to Expect When your Braces Come Off

 Your mouth may feel foreign to you once you’re free from braces.
 After years of a mouth full of metal, the feeling of straight, smooth teeth will be a novel one.
 Running your tongue along the straight edges of your molars or your perfectly aligned front teeth could throw you for a loop.
 Seeing your reflection in the mirror will be an adjustment as well.
 Whereas before you were used to uneven teeth or the look of braces, you will now see beautifully aligned teeth.

 Wearing braces comes with all sorts of food rules that can feel bizarre to break once your braces are off.
-Eating apples, gummy candy, carrots or popcorn has been off-limits for the duration of your braces; now that they’re off, you’re free to incorporate these foods back into your diet again.
+Eating apples, gummy candy, carrots, or popcorn has been off-limits for the duration of your braces; now that they’re off, you’re free to incorporate these foods back into your diet again.
 Eating without worrying about debris getting stuck between brackets, or breaking a bracket off entirely, is liberating.

 Eating may feel strange for a while.
-You’re used to monitoring each bite closely to ensure no damage comes to your braces and brushing immediately afterwards to remove gunk from your grin.
+You’re used to monitoring each bite closely to ensure no damage comes to your braces and brushing immediately afterward to remove gunk from your grin.
 Eating with no restrictions can seem odd, but you’ll get used to it in no time.

 Don’t be alarmed if your newly freed teeth shift slightly.
 Without extensive wiring to hold them in place, there may be some movement as everything settles into place.
 Don’t be alarmed; your teeth aren’t moving back to their original positions.
 They’re just choosing a happy home to stay in going forward.